wpswings/woo-refund-and-exchange-lite/readme.txt

 == Upgrade Notice ==

-= 3.0.3 - RELEASED ON 13 NOVEMBER 2020 =
+= 3.0.4 - RELEASED ON 17 DECEMBER 2020 =

-* Fix: Minor Bug Fixes
-* Fix: Update in Plugin Co
+* NEW: Order Id shortcode for view order msg mails
+* NEW: Video link on Overview tab
+* FIX: Compatibility with Latest WP (5.6)